JoshOlorunseun/Applied-Data-Science-Capstone/README.md

 3. I used accuracy score  as the metric for our model, improved the model using feature engineering and algorithm tuning.

-.

-5. This is the link to the notebook
 ## CONCLUSION

 From the datasets We can conclude that: